Haivision/srt/docs/dev/utilities.md

 Operations:

-- `find_next(key_type k)`: return the node that is the earliest element in the list, but already later than the given `k` key (none() if no such element)
+- `find_next(key_type k)`: return the node that is the earliest element in the container, but already later than the given `k` key (none() if no such element)
 - `top()` : return the element at top.
 Returns `none()` if the heap is empty.
 - `top_raw()` : Unchecked version of `top()`, returns the value from the first element of the internal array; results in UB if it's empty.
 - pop() : same as top(), but the element is removed from the list.
 - insert() : insert the element into the heap array.
-The element's position must be npos first.
+The element's position must be npos before the operation.
 It's in two versions:
            - insert(node): insert the node after you updated the key
            - insert(key, node): convenience wrapper for updating and inserting
 - erase() : removes the element from the heap array.
 Returns false if the